NetApp/trident/docs/docker/install/ndvp_anf_config.rst

 The ``exportRule`` value must be a comma-separated list of any combination of IPv4 addresses or IPv4 subnets in CIDR notation.

-Example configurations
+Example Configurations
 ----------------------

 **Example 1 - Minimal backend configuration for azure-netapp-files**

 This is the absolute minimum backend configuration.
 With this Trident will discover all of your NetApp accounts, capacity pools, and subnets delegated to ANF in every location worldwide, and place new volumes on one of them randomly.

 This configuration is useful when you're just getting started with ANF and trying things out, but in practice you're going to want to provide additional scoping for the volumes you provision in order to make sure that they have the characteristics you want and end up on a network that's close to the compute that's using it.
 See the subsequent examples for more details.

 .. code-block:: json